- Entertainment and Media

 When you hope and DREAM like I did for YEARS of meeting a guy like Alan Jackson, you tend to get pictures in your head of what will happen, maybe from what others tell you about their experiences, or from pre-conceived ideas you may have.

 I have to admit - I always pictured “Backstage” to be different from they way it actually IS!
-We won a contest (tickets and backstage passes) in May of 2002, and were able to use them to meet Alan on his bus at his show in Milwaukee, Wisconsin on February 1st, 2003.
+I won a contest (tickets and backstage passes) in May of 2002, and my husband and I were able to use them to meet Alan on his bus at his show in Milwaukee, Wisconsin on February 1st, 2003.

 I Had A Very Different Vision Of Backstage...